 In 1882 a settlement known as Sweetville began below Red Mountain Pass at the head of Mineral Creek near its conjunction with Mill Creek.
 E.T.
-Sweet’s saloon was the first business in the camp and before long there was also a restaurant, a butcher shop, and a lumberyard.
+Sweet’s saloon was the first business in the camp, and before long, there was also a restaurant, a butcher shop, and a lumberyard.
 Soon, a rival camp named Chattanooga was established just next door.
-In 1883, the two camps merged under the name of Chattanooga and a post office was established in April.
+In 1883, the two camps merged under Chattanooga’s name, and a post office was established in April.
 Frank Carol, the first postmaster, named it for his hometown in Tennessee.

-Additional business were soon established including the Enterprise Restaurant, two mercantiles, and a hardware store.
-By the end of 1883 over 75 buildings had been constructed.
+Additional businesses were soon established, including the Enterprise Restaurant, two mercantiles, and a hardware store.
+By the end of 1883, over 75 buildings had been constructed.

 Also, in 1883, the San Juan County commission awarded George W. Seaman a contract to grade a wagon road from Chattanooga south to Silverton.
-The purpose was to increase the county’s relationship with the district and secure a role as gateway community over rival Ouray.
-At the same time, the Red Mountain Sampling & Concentrating Company was organized and built a mill a to process the district’s low-grade ore.
+The purpose was to increase the county’s relationship with the district and secure a role as a gateway community over rival Ouray.
+Simultaneously, the Red Mountain Sampling & Concentrating Company was organized and built a mill to process the district’s low-grade ore.

 Established at a lower elevation than other towns in the mining district, Chattanooga served as a supply center for the area.
 In the winter, goods, supplies, and ore were often packed on sleds.
-As Chattanooga grew, it was the center to a small collection of mines and the gateway to the major mines to the north.
+As Chattanooga grew, it was the center of a small collection of mines and the gateway to the north’s major mines.

 In 1887 the Silverton Railroad reached Chattanooga.
 Above the town was the site of the famous loop of the Silverton Railroad, a 200-degree curve climbing 500 feet in approximately 1 1/4 miles.
-Today’s US 550 follows the route of the Loop closely as it climbs to the top of Red Mountain Pass.
+Today’s US 550 follows the Loop route closely as it climbs to the top of Red Mountain Pass.

-Soon, however, mining activity in the immediate area began to decline and Chattanooga’s role as a supply center diminished with the arrival of the railroad.
-Its population shrank and the town depended on Red Mountain district traffic more than ever.
+However, soon, mining activity in the immediate area began to decline, and Chattanooga’s role as a supply center diminished with the arrival of the railroad.
+Its population shrank, and the town depended on Red Mountain district traffic more than ever.

-In 1904, the owners of the Silver Ledge Mine built a mill at the site of Chattanooga, restoring activity in the area.
+In 1904, the Silver Ledge Mine owners built a mill at the site of Chattanooga, restoring activity in the area.
 A post office named Silver Ledge opened the same year.
-At this time, the Silver Ledge Mine produced some free gold, but it mainly yielded low-grade galena, a lead ore that frequently contains silver, zinc, cadmium, and arsenic.
+The Silver Ledge Mine produced some free gold at this time, but it mainly yielded low-grade galena, a lead ore that frequently contains silver, zinc, cadmium, and arsenic.
 The mine was the first in the country to recover marketable amounts of zinc and drew attention to the small town.
 At that time, it was one of only two mines still operating in the Red Mountain Mining District.
 But, just two short years later, the mine and the post office closed.
 In 1910, the U.S. Census reported no one living in the community.

 The Silver Ledge Mine, above Chattanooga, was idle and dilapidated by 1920.